smattes/concept-docs/docs/overview.md

+# Stack Anatomy
-These docs are auto-generated.
+First of all, these docs are auto-generated.
 Please contribue here: [https://github.com/CloudCoreo/concept-docs](https://github.com/CloudCoreo/concept-docs)

-# Stack Anatomy
 'Stack' is, admittedly, very much an over used term in our industry.
 It seems that for some reason, everyone is quick to redefine it.

 ...and we are certainly no different!